osmdatar/rev-response/doc/resp1.md

    complex queries nevertheless remain possible.
 Do `R` users need to learn the QL?
 We would certainly hope not.
 Would learning the QL enable more powerful use of `osmdata`?
 We would certainly hope so.
 Where can we best strike the balance there between? ...
-We don't know, but hope we've given it a good shot.
+We don't know, but we've given it a good shot.

 3.
    > it would be good to also mention that osmdata reads openstreetmap vector